Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

     └── NA12877.bam.bai
     ```

-    View the `.command.sh` - have the expected files been merged?
+    - View the `.command.sh` file.
+Have the expected files been merged?

     ```bash
     cat .command.sh
     ```

     ```console title="Output"
     #!/bin/bash -ue
     samtools cat NA12877.3.bam NA12877.2.bam NA12877.1.bam | samtools sort -O bam -o NA12877.bam
     samtools index NA12877.bam
     ```

-    We can now see that each bam was merged into a single bam file for the sample, and the rest of the workflow progressed as normal.
+    We can now see that each of the 3 BAMs resulting from the scattered alignment was merged into a single BAM file for the sample, and the rest of the workflow progressed as normal.

 To sum up this step, you successfully:

-1. Split the paried FASTQ reads into 3 chunks using `.splitFastq`
+1. Split the paired FASTQ reads into 3 chunks using `.splitFastq`
 2. Aligned each chunk in parallel
 3. Merged the aligned chunks into a single BAM (`MERGE_BAMS()`)
 4. Ran the remainder of the workflow as usual